 Separate the bottom cover from the rest of the laptop and turn is upside down on the table.

-There are some snaps on the back cover, it is used for fixed the back cover on the laptop.
+There are some snaps on the back cover, and it is used to fixed the back cover on the laptop.

-Almost all the internal components was covering by heat sink.
+Almost all the internal components were covered by the heat sink.

 Remove the screw securing the wireless card.